Miss Hawaii Teen USA

 Kelly Hu was the first Hawaii teen to cross over to Miss Hawaii USA, and she was also the most successful.
 Only three other Teens have competed at Miss USA.

-NoeLani Denisi of Kahului was crowned Miss Hawaii Teen USA 2023 on January 15, 2023 at the Hawaii Convention Center in Honolulu.
-She will represent Hawaii for the title of Miss Teen USA 2023.
+Sabrina Calma of Maui was crowned Miss Hawaii Teen USA 2025 on March 22, 2025 at the Hawaii Convention Center in Honolulu.
+She represented Hawaii in Miss Teen USA 2025.